syncfusion-content/javascript-docs/js/api/ejDiagram.md

-To enable or disable the default behaviours of the node see<a href="global.html#NodeConstraints">NodeConstraints</a>
+To enable or disable the default behaviors of the node see<a href="global.html#NodeConstraints">NodeConstraints</a>